U.S. judges pulled from Mexico border as crossings by women, children fall

 In more than three weeks at the border, the judge in Dilley had no hearings and the judge in Karnes County had four, according to a spokeswoman for the U.S. Department of Justice's Executive Office of Immigration Review.

-The center in Dilley is run by CoreCivic Inc while the facility in Karnes is run by the Geo Group Inc, both private contractors.
+The center in Dilley is run by CoreCivic Inc (CXW.N) while the facility in Karnes is run by the Geo Group Inc (GEO.N), both private contractors.

 Populations at the two centers have declined drastically since Trump took office Jan.
 20.